jonwho/dotfiles/README.md

 * [numbers.vim](https://github.com/myusuf3/numbers.vim)
 * [how to actually use vim well](http://stackoverflow.com/questionj/1218390/what-is-your-most-productive-shortcut-with-vim/1220118#1220118)

 Vim plugins are managed by [vim-plug](https://github.com/junegunn/vim-plug).
 Run the install script to autoinstall plugins on Vim load. `youcompleteme` and `ag` have post-install steps that need to be ran to build YCM and install required binaries; refer to respective repos for more.

+This repo's vimrc will be without plugins to keep vim as vanilla as possible.
+Plugins are available in init.vim for nvim but there are quite a few so if working in large unirepo you will notice a significant slowdown.

 ```shell
 git clone https://github.com/jonwho/dotfiles ~/jonwho-dotfiles